 The facilities incorporate Just-Evotec’s continuous manufacturing platform.
 This includes the firm’s proprietary J.CHO cell line, a Chinese hamster ovary (CHO)-K1 host that is genetically engineered for glutamine synthetase (GS) knock-out, and a chemically defined media for perfusion culture of the line, allowing scalability in bioreactors of 3–1,000 L. Speaking at the BioProcess International Theater at BIO in June, Jon Gunther, vice president of business development, said the platform can reduce the cost of goods sold (COGS) by as much as 75%, using an example of a 15-day, 500-L perfusion culture producing a run yielding 5–8 kg of material.

-The deal “comes as a surprise to many, since the deal would essentially transform the company from a therapeutics-based drug delivery platform into a healthcare services company,” Evercore ISI analyst Michael DiFiori wrote in a note.
+The proposal had come “as a surprise to many, since the deal would essentially transform the company from a therapeutics-based drug delivery platform into a healthcare services company,” Evercore ISI analyst Michael DiFiori wrote in a note last week, before the withdrawal.

 “Bottom line: a lot still needs to happen in order for this deal to materialize and, assuming it does, Halozyme’s existing investor base would need to adapt accordingly.”